Sage-Bionetworks/Synapse-React-Client/README.md

 It produces a build for npm distribution and umd. <br>

+To test umd build, start a web server in the /src directory and visit the SingleFileBuild demo page index.html.
+For example, http://localhost:8000/demo/SingleFileBuild/

 ### `yarn run build:rollup`

 This project can be built as a umd bundle.
 It produces two files `synapse-react-client.production.min.js` and `synapse-react-client.production.min.styles.css`.
 Note - this script is run automatically as part of the build command.